Living On The Edge: Softening the Lines Between Hardscapes and Landscapes

 Before proceeding with landscaping slopes, you must consider the soil type and how steep a slope you are dealing with.
 Southern Landscaping’s Maslow says, “There is no better erosion control measure than a living plant.”
 He suggests that homeowners look for native species to plant on steep slopes, such as Virginia Sweetspire or Summersweet Clethra.
 Ground covers are also great choices for hillsides, since their root systems will help provide a sturdy “grip” to the soil.
 “Another huge benefit is that most ground covers offer low maintenance, and over time as they fill in, reduce areas for weeds to grow and reduce the amount of area to mulch as they get larger,” says Jennings of Jennings Works.
 His choices for ground covers include blue rug juniper, dwarf Japanese garden juniper, coral beauty cotoneaster, big blue lily turf, and Japanese spurge (a type of Pachysandra).

-Terracing walls and creating distinctive walkways to deal with slope provide opportunity for some unique landscaping, which would not be possible on a flat lot.
+Terracing walls and creating distinctive walkways with the help of asphalt paving contractors to deal with slope provide opportunity for some unique landscaping, which would not be possible on a flat lot.
+You may also invest in a sealcoating service to protect your new walkways.
 Forming terraces, which involves removing sections of dirt and inserting retaining walls to create a functional structure, can be difficult as you have to maintain a proper foundation and support for your slope.
+The Ocala Landscaper American Grounds Service offers residential & commercial landscape maintenance.
 A common choice for these walls is to apply stucco over a concrete, brick or block base.
 In addition, stacking smaller walls into tiers or creating a serpentine wall adds visual interest.
 Combining outdoor stairways with your terraced walls is also a great strategy.
 You may even decide to include some stepables (plants that tolerate foot traffic) between your stairways and flagstone or paver walkways.
 Dwarf mondo grass, creeping Jenny, Irish moss and many varieties of mint are all great selections.

 If you’re lucky enough to have a pool, it’s important to address how it fits with the landscaping.
 A pool area with great landscaping can become a gorgeous, spa-like destination in your own backyard.
 For the most part, pools can be treated much like other hardscape structures, although there are a couple of things to consider.